awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 To enable Security Hub from the API, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_EnableSecurityHub.html) operation\.

-When you enable Security Hub from the API, it automatically enables the CIS AWS Foundations security standard\.
-If you do not want to enable the CIS AWS Foundations security standard, then set `EnableDefaultStandards` to `false`\.
+When you enable Security Hub from the API, it automatically enables these security standards security standard\.
++ CIS AWS Foundations Standard
++ AWS Foundational Security Best Practices Standard

+If you do not want to enable these standards, then set `EnableDefaultStandards` to `false`\.

 After you enable Security Hub, to enable standards, use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchEnableStandards.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchEnableStandards.html) operation\.